webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/ds003-lpid-rulebook.md

 This rulebook defines in this chapter the legally required minimum attributes, as well as the legally optional attributes.
 National adoptions can be done by allowing for national extensions to meet domestic needs.

-**In the Webuild context**, LPIDs can be issued to any Economic Operator, provided the operator is registered in an authentic source (such as government entities, Company branches and other).
-This ensures that even non-traditional entities participating in procurement, supply chains, or public services can be digitally identified and verified with confidence.
+**In the WE BUILD context**, LPIDs can be issued to any Legal Entity, provided the operator is registered in an authentic source (such as government entities, Company branches and other).

 All data identifiers and definitions in this chapter are independent of any encoding used.
 Consequently,